 - work with up to seven classes in 30-40 minute sessions during the school day.
 The children are aged from 4 to 11 years (Reception to Year 6 in England).
 You will be leading various games and teaching the children to explore and understand the characters and the story to which you and they can have input during the session.

-- (For Shakespeare) complete the day with a 'performance', bringing everyone together again (including teachers) so the children can perform their parts in sequential order to create the whole play.
+- (For Poetry and Poppies) complete the day with a 'performance', bringing everyone together again (including teachers) so the children can perform their poems in sequential order to create the story of World War One.

 You will deliver the workshops on your own so need to be a confident and engaging representative of the company to the Head Teacher and other school staff.

-All travel and accommodation expenses are covered and pay is on a good day rate.
+All travel and accommodation expenses are covered and pay is £100/half day and £150/full day.
 The training day is unpaid.